HPCRL/Ansor-AF-DS/README.md

-# ICS24_Ansor_AF_DS
+# Ansor-AF-DS

 ## Introduction

-This repository contains the figures, tables data and source code in the paper [ICS'24: Accelerated Auto-Tuning of GPU Kernels for Tensor Computations](https://dl.acm.org/doi/10.1145/3650200.3656626).
+This repository contains the figures, tables, data, and source code in the paper [ICS'24: Accelerated Auto-Tuning of GPU Kernels for Tensor Computations](https://dl.acm.org/doi/10.1145/3650200.3656626).

 ### 1. Benchmarks
 ```